fibo/fibo.github.io/_posts/2021-04-01-neovim-setup.md

-" Use ripgrep instead of ack, in particular files in .gitignore are excluded. if executable('rg') let g:ackprg = 'rg --vimgrep --no-heading' endif
+" Use ripgrep instead of ack, in particular files in .gitignore are excluded. if executable('rg') let g:ackprg = 'rg --vimgrep --smart-case' endif

 Plug 'ctrlpvim/ctrlp.vim'